Khushi1638/learning/to_do_list/README.md

 4. Store tasks in **localStorage** so the to-do list persists across page reloads.
 5. Added the **Clear All** button to delete the all task and also remove it from the local storage.
 6. Added some features to enhance accessibility.
+7. Added the functionality to sort the taks in alphabatical and in important.

 In the next iteration, I plan to:
-- Add the sorting feature
 - Make the design **more visually appealing** and **responsive** for mobile use.
+- Add the due date for the tasks.
+- Adding the category to tasks.
+- Adding the sorting functionality to sort them as completed, not completed.

 ## Author